-Gina Miller, the lawyer leading the legal fight against the Government’s use of its prerogative powers to trigger Article 50 and thereby commence the process of leaving the EU, was asked if she thinks the Supreme Court will rule in her favour, that is, uphold the decision of the High Court.
+Gina Miller is leading the legal fight against the Government’s use of its prerogative powers to trigger Article 50 and thereby commence the process of leaving the EU.
+She was asked if she thinks the Supreme Court will rule in her favour, that is, uphold the decision of the High Court.
 She responded:

 Yes.
 To me, it was always clear that it is such a black and white letter of the law case: Parliament is sovereign.
 The drama around it became all about politics, not about the case.
 When I was vilified by the press and politicians, I always asked: Have you actually read my case?
 If you knew what it was about, you would be backing it.
 But the drama has been extraordinary.
 Everything about Brexit is about emotion.
 It is like a religion.
 People’s rationality seems to have been thrown out of the window.